There’s nothing like the convenience and freedom of having a car at your disposal when traveling, but it can definitely add to the cost of a trip.

 One way to get the cheapest possible deal on a rental car is to make sure you’re not doubling up on insurance coverage.

-Your personal auto insurance may cover collision damage, and your homeowner’s or renter’s insurance may cover personal items that could be stolen from your vehicle.
+Find out what your car insurance covers.
+It may cover collision damage, and your homeowner’s or renter’s insurance may cover personal items that could be stolen from your vehicle.

 But the disadvantage would be that if the worst were to happen, you would need to file a claim through your personal insurance, which could cause your rate to increase.

-Your credit card also may offer coverage.
-This can be a good travel hack that allows you to waive the insurance offerings from a rental car company, yet not need to use your personal car insurance to file a claim.
+As noted above, your credit card’s car rental coverage may be a money-saving option.
+This can be a good travel hack that allows you to waive the insurance offerings from a rental car company yet not need to use your personal car insurance to file a claim.

-To find out if your card has the coverage you need, you can check your card’s benefits to see if it includes primary car rental coverage.
+• If you are renting a car with a credit card, as many people do, find out if your card has the coverage you need.
+You can check your card’s benefits to see if it includes primary car rental coverage.
 If it does, it’s a good idea to read the fine print for exactly what the insurance covers, as well as any coverage limits.

 You may also be able to waive roadside service if you have a membership to another roadside assistance company.